 Taking your driving theory test can be daunting.
 But as with any exam, preparation is key.

 The problem is that there are hundreds of mock tests and practice questions online, and not all of them are genuine.
-Official resources come from the DVSA (Driver and Vehicle Standards Agency) that sets the test.
+The best resources come from the DVSA (Driver and Vehicle Standards Agency) that sets the test.
 It gives regulated providers guidelines and practice questions that are similar to those used in the test.

 You don’t want to waste time and even money on innacurate, out-of-date or over-simplified material that doesn’t resemble the real test.

 Read on to find out how the theory test works.
 Then discover our list of the 8 best driving theory test resources, including practice exams and mobile apps, to help you pass first time.

 The theory test is designed to test your knowledge of driving skills and rules.
 You must pass it before you can take your practical test.

 The exam is split into two parts.
 The first is a set of multiple choice questions covering rules and regulations for driving.
 The second is hazard perception that tests your ability to spot and respond to dangers in the road.

 The DVSA suggests you should complete at least 20 hours of study and revision before you take the theory test.

 This theory test contains 50 multiple choice questions chosen at random from a bank of more than 1000.
 You must get at least 43 correct to pass.